 - Shipping service: Shipping services are not suitable for delicate and perishable products as it is designed as a one fits for all delivery solution

-- Courier service: Some courier services provide a dedicated fleet for perishable and frozen products.
-In the case of delicate products, courier services provide a much better solution compared to shipping services because products are picked up and delivered by the same vehicle.
+- Delivery service: Some delivery services provide a dedicated fleet for perishable and frozen products.
+In the case of delicate products, delivery services provide a much better solution compared to shipping services because products are picked up and delivered by the same vehicle.

 - In-house delivery: In-house delivery fleet can be tailor-made for the exact requirements for the business’ products.

-However, if your packages are larger, then a courier or a 3PL provider can be your best option.
+However, if your packages are larger, then a delivery or a 3PL provider can be your best option.

 Same day delivery